Community gardening in the United States: In social movements

-Community gardens are seen as valuable in food systems movements such as food justice, food sovereignty, food security, and urban farming.
-These movements are happening beyond the United States, transnationally in the Global North and the Global South.
+Community gardens are seen as valuable in food systems movements such as food justice, food sovereignty, food security, and agroecology.
+Community urban farms also provide a medium for gender empowerment, racial inclusion, and alternative power structures.
+Food system movements are happening beyond the United States, transnationally in the Global North and the Global South in regions of Latin America, Asia, and Africa.
+The globalization of food production in the previous century has also globalized and connected community organizations and international NGOs working on food systems and food sovereignty.

 Benefits of gardening

 Cultural

-Community gardens are a way for people from a variety of cultures to come together and create a stronger community.
+Community gardens create a common space for people from diverse cultures, nationalities, and gender identities to come together and create strong community.
 Gardeners learn about new plants from each other, share seeds and plants, and expand their knowledge of each other's cultures and cuisines.
+This knowledge and cultural exchange increases community connectedness and the cultural specificity of foods grown.

 Economic

 As the majority of the United States' farmers reach retirement age, community gardens play an active role in informing, and perhaps inspiring, a new generation to become involved with and passionate about growing food.
 Diversifying the food system with community gardens and other methods of urban agriculture will benefit the economy and create competition between product quality and value.

 Green spaces in cities often increase the land value of an area and contribute to gentrification.
 Gentrification, in turn, can lead to increased density and pressure on the land owner of the garden to develop it.

 Being a member of a community garden requires time, energy, and some money for dues, seeds, plants, and fertilizers.
 Some community members may work multiple jobs or have family responsibilities, and have little to no extra time to commit.
 However, many gardens have sliding scales for dues, or have funding that subsidizes low-income gardeners.